Ynlay/100-days-of-code/log.md

 **Today's Progress**: Continued with the game development project in java, added the player and the KeyEvents.

+### Day 48: March 5

+**Today's Progress**: Downloaded retropie for my raspberry pi and downloaded the emulator and the roms for playstation 1 just to 		       understand how it all works.
+Continued with the game development project in java, the player can
+		      now fire bullets!

 ### DAYS SKIPPED SO FAR : 13